Guiding Principles

 Inspections are a corner stone in the landlord’s business – they are important and, in some cases, required.
 Routine Inspections can help you avoid costly repairs and keep a keen eye on your properties.
 The CRRA is here to give you the knowledge about your rights and responsibilities for your property inspections.

-A lease agreement puts the terms of your agreement with your tenant on paper, but it also protects you and your rental property.
+A lease agreement puts the terms of your agreement with your tenant on paper and also protects you and your rental property.
 Having a comprehensive lease that you use correctly can help you avoid costly mistakes and hold your tenant accountable.
 But what can you put in a lease?
-The CRRA’s forms and resources can point you in the right direction
+The CRRA’s forms and resources can point you in the right direction.

 Do you know what to do when there’s a problem in your rental property?
 Not only should you have your own processes in place to handle the different issues that can come up, but you should also know what you’re required to do in those situations.
 The CRRA can help you better understand the steps and offer guidance through common tenancy and property problems.